SudhikshaH/Aspect-Based-Sentiment-Analysis-and-Rating-Prediction-for-E-Commerce-products/README.md

 ## `Project Title`: ReviewLens - Aspect-Based Sentiment Analysis and Rating Prediction Dashboard for E-Commerce Products

 ## Project Description
 ReviewLens is a smart dashboard solution that analyzes e-commerce product reviews to extract actionable insights.
 It uses **Aspect-Based Sentiment Analysis** to break down customer reviews into product-specific components (like battery, sound quality, cooling, etc.) and evaluates each for positive and negative sentiment.
-The goal is to help product teams, analysts, or marketers understand what works and what doesn’t for each product — providing guidance on how to improve and enhance user satisfaction.
-The dashboard also supports real-time updates, benchmarking comparisons, and predictive analytics for overall rating improvement strategies.
+The goal is to help product teams, analysts, or marketers understand what works and what doesn’t for each product providing guidance on how to improve and enhance user satisfaction.

 ## Features
 - Choose a product and see all associated aspect-level sentiments